pixyofwhimsy

 KIBO robots are made from wood and plastic that can be assembled and then coded to do activities by scanning different blocks in a sequence.
 Intended for children four to eight, they can help with early literacy skills by showing children they can be creative with technology while providing timely feedback on whether or not their coding sequence was successful.

 Early Literacy Crafts focus on creations that children and caregivers can create together.
-Activities such as dying dry rice with food coloring to create an activity tray where letters of the alphabet can be traced with a finger, utilizing both fine and gross motor skills, or making playdough from scratch to make a manipulative that is fun for play as well as exercising the
+Activities such as dying dry rice with food coloring to create an activity tray where letters of the alphabet can be traced with a finger, utilizing both fine and gross motor skills, or making playdough from scratch to make a manipulative that is fun for play as well as exercising the muscles of the fingers and hands.

 Why STEAM?